affffffffffffffffffffff/CS1-arduino-projects/README.md

 `noLoopConstruct.cpp` attempts to recreate `original.cpp`/`sketch_jan23a.ino` without using any loop constructs.
 > Besides control flow, modulus is another viable solution.
 ### jan25a
-Four LEDs based on timing data, syncing with timing tables in Excel.
-Again.
+Four LEDs based on timing data, syncing with timing tables in Excel, again.
 ### jan27a
 Digital input with two buttons.
 One button turns the LED on, and one button turns the LED off.
+### jan30a
+Digital input with two buttons, again.
+One button simultaneously turns the LED on and speaker off, and one button simultaneously turns the LED off and speaker on.